Temperatures could reach 24C in UK as fire services battle wildfires

 “It actually keeps fronts and clouds largely at bay and keeps conditions settled and dry underneath the area of high pressure.”

-According to LFB, the service saw a 48% increase in call-outs last weekend compared with the same weekend last year.
+According to LFB, the service saw a 48% increase in calls last weekend compared with the same weekend last year.

 This year has seen at least 286 wildfires hit the UK so far, more than 100 above the number recorded in the same period in 2022, a year that saw record-breaking temperatures and unprecedented wildfire activity.